Firefighter injured in Springfield house fire

 SPRINGFIELD, Ohio (WDTN) — A firefighter was injured while responding to a house fire in Springfield Monday night.

 The fire occurred at the 1100th block of Garfield Avenue, when a neighbor alerted the family inside.
-It started in the back exterior.
+Springfield Fire Division Battalion Chief Jeremy Linn says the cause of the fire remains unknown, but the fire fighter was injured when he tried leaving the attic.

-The firefighter, who has not been identified, was hurt while escaping the attic of the house due to low oxygen.
-The firefighter fell down a flight of stairs and hurt his back.
+“He noticed his oxygen levels were low and went to leave in a non-emergency manner, stepped on the hose, fell, and slid down the stairs on his butt and back area,” said Battalion Chief Linn.
+“It’s a scary job and sometimes complete accidents do happen.”

-The firefighter is a 20-year veteran with Springfield Fire Department, according to the battalion commander.
+The injured fire fighter was transported to Springfield Medical Center in non-life-threatening condition and is expected to make a full recovery.
+The firefighter is a 20-year veteran with Springfield Fire Department, according to the Battalion Commander.

 Stay with 2 NEWS as this story develops.